Menu Close

 • by Aubree A. Herman

-Media Watch, Ahead of Print.
+Media Watch, Volume 16, Issue 1, Page 93-107, January 2025.
 This study analysed college students’ perceptions of body image on TikTok, specifically regarding face filters.
 Undergraduate college students (N = 508) completed an online survey focused on their perceptions of face filters, cultural beauty standards and the role of social media in reinforcing beauty industry pressures on users.
 This cross-sectional data set was analysed to explore which face filter features were most frequently reported by respondents and what cultural beauty standards college students perceive as most salient.
-Findings suggest that emerging adults are susceptible to cultural beauty standards and may utilise face filters to cope […]
+Findings suggest that emerging adults are susceptible to cultural beauty standards and may […]

 • by Gregory Gondwe

-Media Watch, Ahead of Print.
+Media Watch, Volume 16, Issue 1, Page 38-56, January 2025.
 This study examines the motivations, resilience and innovative contributions of exiled journalists from sub-Saharan Africa, focusing on those from the Democratic Republic of Congo (DRC), Ethiopia, Eritrea, Kenya, Somalia, Uganda and Zimbabwe.
 It categorises these journalists into voluntary exiles, who leave due to a commitment to journalistic integrity and dissatisfaction with censorship and corruption, and involuntary exiles, who flee threats, violence or imprisonment linked to their investigative work.
-Through in-depth interviews with 32 exiled journalists, the study explores their adaptation strategies in host countries, their persistent motivations despite significant challenges and their use of new […]
+Through in-depth interviews with 32 exiled journalists, the study explores their adaptation strategies in host countries, their persistent motivations despite significant challenges […]

 • by Wu Xinrui

-Media Watch, Ahead of Print.
+Media Watch, Volume 16, Issue 1, Page 108-125, January 2025.
 Over the past 4 years, The Wandering Earth series has garnered significant acclaim and recognition within the market and film festival circuits.
 This study examines The Wandering Earth series, including The Wandering Earth and The Wandering Earth II, through the lens of ‘a community with a shared future for mankind’.
 Utilising qualitative content analysis, it explores the representation of global cooperation in these Chinese science fiction films, transcending conventional Western-centric narratives.
-The study reveals a unified international community by analysing film narratives, characters and visual symbolism, focusing significantly on China and non-Western countries’ roles in […]
+The study reveals a unified international community by analysing film narratives, characters and visual symbolism, focusing significantly on China […]

 • by Maja Jerrentrup

-Media Watch, Ahead of Print.
+Media Watch, Volume 16, Issue 1, Page 57-70, January 2025.
 Looking at the hashtag #depression on Instagram, this article examines how the topic is presented and which effects this may have.
 As a sample shows, the hashtag is often used by people from the field of counselling/therapy, but also by micro-influencers.
 Posts offer information, advice and self-disclosure, aiming at affected individuals and their social surroundings.
-It can be assumed that the phenomenon has positive effects both for people posting through the chance of communication and networking and for affected recipients, especially as most other posts on Instagram present people very positively and provoke social comparison. […]
+It can be assumed that the phenomenon has positive effects both for people posting through the chance of communication and networking and for affected recipients, especially as most other posts on Instagram present people very […]

 • by Indroneil Bir Biswas

-Media Watch, Ahead of Print.
+Media Watch, Volume 16, Issue 1, Page 10-37, January 2025.
 The rise of digital technologies in the past three decades transformed how individuals and societies consume and interpret media.
 This digital penetration impacts almost every aspect of social life, including the form, content and affordances transnational media conglomerates offer.
 The post-2000 shifts from traditional broadcasting to digital streaming introduced new questions about contemporary media technologies.
-One such question is the significance of global media conglomerates’ localisation of technologies and texts in diverse markets such as India, where the streaming industry is expected to hit $15 billion by the decade’s end.
-This study, grounded in the […]
+One such question is the significance of global media conglomerates’ localisation of technologies and texts in diverse markets such as India, where the streaming industry is expected to hit $15 billion by the decade’s end. […]